alissa-huskey/python-class/docs/lessons/data-types/strings.md

 {{ newrow }}

-You can find out the index number of the first occurance of a letter or substring.
+You can find out the index number of the first occurrence of a letter or substring.

 {{ rightcol }}